keithalewis/math/apl.md

 Note $f^Z\in (Y^Z)^{X^Z}$ and $f_Z\in
 (Z^X)^{Z^Y}$ are left and right composition by $f$ respectively.

-Matrix multiplication is just composition of linear transformations.
+Matrix multiplication is composition of linear transformations.
 Likewise, inner and outer products can be expressed as composition.
 If $V$ is a vector space its _dual_ $V^*$ is the set of all linear functions from $V$ to its underlying scalar field $\FF$.
 If